 History of Puget Sound Beach CSO Control Projects

-The Puget Sound Beach CSO Control Projects web pages cover the Project Planning Phase (CSO control alternatives selection process) for all four beach CSO control projects.
+The History of Puget Sound Beach CSO Control Projects web pages cover the Project Planning Phase (CSO control alternatives selection process) for all four beach CSO control projects.

-King County presents alternative means for CSO control
+King County presented alternative means for CSO control (2010)

 Combined Sewer Overflows (CSO) occur in older parts of King County’s wastewater system that carry both wastewater and stormwater to the treatment plant.
 When heavy rains fill the pipes, excess stormwater and sewage flow directly into local waterbodies.
 Historically, CSOs were designed into the system to avoid damage to facilities and sewer backups into homes and businesses and onto streets during storms.